Sentiment Analysis of Mahabharata using F#

 let SentimentWordsSet = allSentimentsInNumber |> Seq.map (fun row -> row.Word) |> set

-Here is missing piece of code.
+Here is the missing piece of code.

 //Active Pattern for Sentiments